 The importance of recovery is often overlooked when planning a training schedule.
 It is, however, ESSENTIAL.
 The extent of any adaptations / improvements to your training is influenced by many factors, including recovery.
 Not many CrossFitters enjoy rest days, but if you want to improve when you come to the gym, rather than deteriorate, then you should consider the following;

-Following a training session, there is a period of fatigue, during which the body adapts to the stress imposed upon it.
+Following a training session, there is a period of fatigue, during which the body adapts to the stress imposed upon it (see graph above).
 The nature and degree of physical exertion during the session will determine how long the fatigue lasts for and how soon the athlete will be ready to train again.
 Failure to allow adequate recovery following training sessions can result in a dampened response to the training stimulus and increase the risk of injury.
 Other factors that impact upon the quality of recovery and extent of training adaptations include; sleep quality, dietary intake, hydration level, fatigue and environmental conditions.